PasswordLessAuth/PHPBackend/README.md

 The signup flow is explained in depth [here](http://passwordlessauth.com/signup_flow.html).

-For this examples, I will be using Postman.
+For these examples, I will be using Postman.

 We also need to generate a pair of public and private keys for our user.
 I will illustrate the process in Linux or macOS using *OpenSSL*.
 If you are on Windows, you should generate and check a private and public keys yourself.